 Different types of flowers (the Angiosperms) can easily be identified by dividing them into Monocots or Dicots.
 By just looking at one flower we should soon be able to identify it as one or the other.
 This not only makes it easier to pick out the different flower types, but it is very interesting to know exactly what we are looking at.
 Of course there are exceptions in which a flower doesn't seem to be one type or the other.
 Sometimes there are fusions of petals and leaves and other parts making it very confusing.
 If ever you find any types of flowers which just don't fit and you want to know their names, it's a good idea to either take a flower to your local Botanical Gardens, or send them a photo.
 They are really helpful with ID in different types of flowers.
 Of course the local nursery usually has the ID we want.

-Portulacas (above) are often called Moss Roses or Purslane.
+Portulacas (above) are often called Moss Roses.
 They are Dicots because they have combinations of five petals depending on whether they are singles or doubles.
 They are a good example of just how difficult it can be to identify plants accurately.
 Unless you have access to the original baby seed leaves, things can get pretty tricky.
 Because the leaves look like Monocots (not branching), I would have assumed that this was a Monocot.
 But going by the petals it is a Dicot.
 If you can enlarge the above photo to its full extent, you can just see the branching on the leaves.

 But there are also Portulacas which do have broader leaves, and this shows us quite definitely that they are Dicots.
 See them on the Portulacas page.
 Here you will see just why these hardy, drought tolerant little plants are so popular.

 Besides the Angiosperms (flowering plants) and the Gymnosperms (cone bearing plants), in the Plant Kingdom there are the Bryophytes: Mosses, Liverworts and Hornworts; and the Pteridophytes (ferns, horsetails and club mosses).